 Get the latest from TODAY

-Ever dry yourself after a shower and catch a whiff of something sour only to discover it’s your towel?
-Time to give your towels the sniff test and wash that stink away.
+Have you ever come out of a shower all fresh and clean and suddenly catch a whiff of something sour?
+It's probably time to give your towels the sniff test and wash that stink away.

 So when you notice a musty or sour smell in your towels or they lose softness and absorbency, Forté recommends adding one cup of distilled white vinegar during the final rinse (for a standard top-load washer that fills with water) to remove the odor.